nissymori/JAX-CORL/README.md

 |[CQL](https://arxiv.org/abs/2006.04779)| [algos/cql.py](https://github.com/nissymori/JAX-CORL/blob/main/algos/cql.py)   |3304.1s (~56m)|[link](https://api.wandb.ai/links/nissymori/cnxdwkgf)|
 |[DT](https://arxiv.org/abs/2106.01345) |🚧|-|-|

 Training time is average training time for 1000_000 update steps with 1000_000 samples for halfcheetah-medium-expert v2 (little difference between different [D4RL](https://arxiv.org/abs/2004.07219) mujoco environment) over 5 seeds.
-It includes compile time for `jit`.
+It includes the compile time for `jit`.
 The computations were performed using four [GeForce GTX 1080 Ti GPUs](https://versus.com/en/inno3d-ichill-geforce-gtx-1080-ti-x4).

 # Reports for D4RL mujoco

 ### Normalized Score
 Here, we used [D4RL](https://arxiv.org/abs/2004.07219) mujoco control tasks as the benchmark.
 We reported mean and standard deviation of the average normalized of 5 episodes over 5 seeds.
 We plan to extend the verification to other D4RL banchmarks such as AntMaze.
-We used the same hyperparameters as original implementations.
-Also, we plan to add comparison of performance with other implementations.
+For those who would like to know about the source of hyperparameters and the validity of the performance, please refer to [Wiki](https://github.com/nissymori/JAX-CORL/wiki)
 |env|AWAC|IQL|TD3+BC|CQL|
 |---|---|---|---|---|
 |halfcheetah-medium-v2| $41.56\pm0.79$ |$43.78\pm0.39$   |$48.12\pm0.42$   |$48.65\pm 0.49$|